El Chalten & Fitzroy in the background (Argentina) - Is El Chalten Worth It?

 Start your day on a delightful note with a visit to Chaltenos, a cozy café that serves up the best coffee and alfajores in town.

-Alfajores are soft shortbread cookies with a creamy dulce de leche filling that are a popular pastry in South America, especially Argentina.
+Alfajores are soft shortbread cookies with a creamy dulce de leche filling that are a popular treat in South America, especially Argentina.

 Either come here after a trek to treat yourself, or stock up on alfajores for a big trek the next day.
 They pack them up in a box so they are easy to take with you, whether its on a hike or on to your next destination in Argentina.